Covered Put

 Home

-You can profit in a declining market by selling covered put options.
+You can profit in a declining market by selling covered puts.
 Put options give the option buyer rights to sell stock (to the option seller).
-Put options are used when you think the stock's price will decline.
-Put options are covered put options when the option seller is short stock that the covered put options are written against.
+Puts are used when you think the stock's price will decline.
+Puts are covered puts when the option seller is short stock that the covered puts are written against.

-When advisors suggest writing put options they generally mean naked put options, which are very risky.
-With covered put options you have already sold the stock short, so you don't care if it drops sharply.
-By writing covered put options, you're making monthly income selling downside protection to investors.
-Writing covered put options gives someone rights to sell you stock that you (if exercised) buy at the option strike price.
+When advisors suggest writing puts they generally mean naked puts, which are very risky.
+With covered puts you have already sold the stock short, so you don't care if it drops sharply.
+By writing covered puts, you're making monthly income selling downside protection to investors.
+Writing covered puts gives someone rights to sell you stock that you (if exercised) buy at the option strike price.

-Contrary to popular belief, it's good to have the put options you sold exercised.
-If you sell low risk ITM covered put options, your profit ((short sales price+premium) - strike price) is locked in when you sell the covered put options.
+Contrary to popular belief, it's good to have the puts you sold exercised.
+If you sell low risk ITM covered puts, your profit ((short sales price+premium) - strike price) is locked in when you sell the covered puts.

-When you write covered put options you must do one of the following:
+When you write covered puts you must do one of the following:

 • If exercised, buy stock from the option buyer at strike price anytime before expiration.